 A confrontation with the inner world.
 Facing fears and inhibitions can foster growth.

-The MASTER KATHUMI works on the energy of the 2nd Ray, with the number 15, and with those born in June.
+The Master Kuthumi works on the energy of the 2nd Ray, with the number 15, and with those born in June.

 TREE OF LIFE:

 Within the Tree of Life on Pathway 15, it connects TIPHARETH (6) keyword: beauty to HOD (8) keyword: splendour.

 The energy of the Devil (which is not evil in itself) combines beauty with splendour to achieve materialism in the form of monetary wealth.

 The Devil represents the more physical, materialistic urges and this drive for earthly pleasures helps us to create the splendour, beauty and wealth we desire.

 Lobelia is an anti-spasmodic, a stimulant, an expectorant and a neausiant. t is used for asthma, lung problems, relieving spasms, nervous tension, cramps and to induce vomiting.

 Symbolically, Lobelia is used for breaking old habits and letting go of cares and worries.
 It is also for those who need to be more playful.

 The Divinatory meaning for Lobelia is for frivolity, playfulness and make-believe.
 It is also used to ‘lighten up’.